turbot/steampipe-plugin-aws/docs/tables/aws_appstream_image.md

 # Table: aws_appstream_image

-Amazon AppStream 2.0 images that contain applications you can stream to your users and default system and application settings to enable your users to get started with those applications quickly.
+Amazon AppStream 2.0 contains applications you can stream to your users and default system and application settings to enable your users to get started with those applications quickly.
 However, after you create an image, you can't change it.
 To add other applications, update existing applications, or change image settings, you must start and reconnect to the image builder that you used to create the image.
-If you deleted that image builder, launch a new image builder that is based on your image.
+If you deleted the image builder, launch a new image builder that is based on your image.

 ## Examples